LucasEnzoMarcucci/edhec/README.md

 npm install
 ```

-Create the `.env` file in the root folderà la racine with the following variables :
+Create the `.env` file in the root folder with the following variables :

 ```env
 WEATHER_API_KEY=your_api_key_here